Scientist E: Institute of Life Sciences (Nov 2020 onwards)

 Institute of Life Science, NALCO Square, Chandrasekharpur, Bhubaneswar 751023, Odhisa

 Room 2A, Institute of Life Sciences NALCO Square, Chandrasekharpur, Bhubaneswar, Odisha 751023.
 Email: email@example.com Phone: 91-674- 2304287 (office), 91-674-2304318 (Lab)

 In 2014 was awarded the Ramalingswami Re-entry Fellowship from the Dept. of Biotechnology, Govt of India (Fellowship not availed).

 In June-2015 was awarded the Wellcome Trust-DBT India Alliance Intermediate Fellowship.

-Candidates who wish to apply postdoctoral fellowships (IA, N-PDF, DBT RA, ICMR) in the lab focus areas please contact Dr. G Syed (email@example.com).
+Candidates who wish to apply postdoctoral fellowships (IA, N-PDF, DBT RA, ICMR) in the lab focus areas may contact Dr. G Syed (firstname.lastname@example.org).

-Students who wants to pursue summer trainees (minimum 3 months) and Master’s project (minimum 6 months) may also communicate to Dr. G Syed.
+Students who wants to pursue summer training (3 months) and Master’s project (1yr to 6 months) can contact Dr. G Syed (email@example.com).